Driving and characterizing nucleation of urea and glycine polymorphs in water: Discovering and Biasing Reaction Coordinates for Nucleation

 \item \textit{Pair entropy}: In Ref.~\onlinecite{Piaggi2017entropy} Piaggi and co-workers introduced an OP which approximates radial and orientational entropies from radial different distribution functions.
 This OP is formulated as:

 where $g(r)$ is the radial distribution function, $\rho$ is the density, and $k_B$ is Boltzmann's constant.
 This OP was introduced in order to account for the possible entropy-favored crystalline structures \cite{piaggi2018predicting}.
-An advanced version of this OP has been developed in Ref.~\onlinecite{piaggi2018predicting}.
-This pair orientational entropy OP denoted $S(r, \theta)$ depends on both the intermolecular distance and the relative angle $\theta$ between a given intramolecular vector equivalently defined for each solute molecule in the simulation:
+An advanced version of this OP is developed in Ref.~\onlinecite{piaggi2018predicting}.
+This pair orientational entropy OP, denoted $S(r, \theta)$, depends on both the intermolecular distance and the relative angle $\theta$ between a given intramolecular vector equivalently defined for each solute molecule in the simulation:

-It was found \cite{piaggi2018predicting} that such an approximation to the entropy is useful for distinguishing polymorphs in simulations of urea and naphthalene.
+It was found \cite{piaggi2018predicting} that such an approximation to the entropy is useful for distinguishing polymorphs in simulations of urea and naphthalene, and a variant of Eq. \ref{eq:S_r_theta} is used in \cite{Song2020} to successfully discover and distinguish polymorphs of 1:1 mixtures of resorcinol and urea.
 Since Eq.~\ref{eq:S_r_theta} only accounts for a single angle, and not the three angles necessary to specify exactly the relative orientation between molecules, this expansion of the entropy, though useful, is necessarily approximate, as are the other OPs previously described in this section. \end{enumerate}

 While individually these different OPs might have limitations, they can supplement each other and provide a palette through which the complex molecular processes governing nucleation can be described.
 It is by combining them through the State Predictive Information Bottleneck (SPIB) \cite{Wang2021SPIB} approach that we construct low-dimensional projections that are much closer to the true RC than any of the OPs on their own.
 We next briefly summarize the SPIB approach, referring to Ref.~\onlinecite{Wang2021SPIB} for further details.